Standing Up for Employee Rights

 Types of Employment Cases

 In California, employees are afforded strong protections against employment law violations.
 California is an at-will employment state, meaning your employer can terminate you for any reason or no reason at all.
 However, an employer cannot terminate an employee for a discriminatory reason.
-If you belief you were fired or harassed in violation of state or federal employment laws, contact Jennifer today to find out how she can help.
+If you believe you were fired or harassed in violation of state or federal employment laws, contact Jennifer today to find out how she can help.

 Discrimination Federal and California law protects against discrimination in the workplace based on protected characteristics such as race, age, sex, gender, pregnancy, physical and mental disability, religion, sexual orientation, and national origin.
 The law prohibits employers from harassing, demoting, failing to promote, terminating, or otherwise harassing an employee based on protected characteristics.